MaticMorgan/PETdaktil/readme.txt

 motor is powered by 12 V. The motor shaft spins a spool-like holder for the newly made filament.

 A standard computer power supply was used.
 The 12 V rails are to power the heating element, motor and motor driver while the 5 V rails are used to power the Arduino.
-N.B.: the PC power supply has to be partially meddle with to make operable under such conditions.
+N.B.: the PC power supply has to be partially meddled with to make operable under such conditions.
 Follow online tutorials and proceed at your own risk.